roedjer-okstate/sfrranlytics-wharton-2024/README.md

 # ban5763-spring2024-sfrranalytics

+**UPDATE 6 (Mar 11th 2024)**
+- Explore other composite variables in modeling
+- Addition of other factors like health and wellbeing quotient, distance to office etc. to build a more compelling story.
+- Explore feature hashing
+- Check if we build model with respect to different organizations.
+We can seggregate the organizations based on the timeline of the survey.
+- Waiting for WPAC to upload all the finalists' analysis.
+We can take queues from there on how to improve our analysis.

 **UPDATE 5 (Feb 19th 2024)**

 1.a) What factors predict people’s preferences about where to work and where they feel most productive?